JoeV6/AutoClicker/README.md

 # AutoClicker
-Minecraft Autoclicker, still working on it, not finished
+Minecraft Autoclicker, Get all commands by typing /ac.